webconsulting/mcp-server-wsl-filesystem/README.md

 This project is a fork of the original [Filesystem MCP Server](https://github.com/modelcontextprotocol/servers/blob/main/src/filesystem) created by the Model Context Protocol team.

-This MCP server is licensed under the MIT License, following the original project's license.
+This MCP server for WSL is licensed under the MIT License, following the original project's license.
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
 For more details, please see the LICENSE file in the original project repository.